cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 </dependencies>
 ```

-Once the Spring Cloud Sleuth dependency is on the classpath, all your interactions with external systems will be instrumented automatically and the trace and span ids will be added to the [Mapped Diagnostic Context][slf4j.mdc] (MDC).

-## Creating the log appender
+## Logging in JSON format

-Our Spring Boot applications make use of the `spring-boot-starter-web` artifact, which depends on [Logback][logback] and uses it as default logging system.
-The logging configurations are defined in the `logback-spring.xml` file, located under the `resources` folder.
+When creating Spring Boot applications that depends on the `spring-boot-starter-web` artifact, [Logback][logback] will be pulled as a transitive dependency and will be used default logging system.
+Logback is a mature and flexible logging system.
+In Spring Boot applications, it can be [configured][spring-boot.configure-logback] in the `logback-spring.xml` file, located under the `resources` folder.
+With this configuration file, we can take advantage of Spring profiles and the templating features provided by Spring Boot.

-To be easily processed by Elastic Stack, we'll configure the microservices to produce logs in JSON format, where each log event is a JSON object.
+As we intend our log events to be be indexed in Elasticserach, which stores JSON documents, it would be a good idea to produce log events in JSON format instead of having to parse plain text log events in Logstash.

-To accomplish it, we'll use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
+To accomplish it, we can use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
 The Logstash Logback Encoder was originally written to support output in Logstash's JSON format, but has evolved into a general-purpose, highly-configurable, structured logging mechanism for JSON and other Jackson dataformats.

-And, instead of managing log files directly, the microservices will log to the standard output (console) using the `ConsoleAppender`.
-As the microservices will be executed in Docker containers, we'll leave the responsability of writing the log files to Docker.
-We'll see more details on this later.
+And, instead of managing log files directly, our microservices could log to the standard output using the `ConsoleAppender`.
+As the microservices will run in Docker containers, we can leave the responsibility of writing the log files to Docker.
+We will see more details about the Docker in the next section.

-For a simple and quick configuration, we may use `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields].
-The values in the MDC are logged by default:
+For a simple and quick configuration, we could use `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields]:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>